T — Tango Time Zone

 What does T stand for?

 T stands for Tango Time Zone.
-It is a time zone abbreviation used with a fixed offset of UTC-7, so any time labeled T is seven hours behind UTC.
+It is an abbreviation used for a time zone with a fixed offset of UTC-7.

 Is T the same as GMT?

-No. T is UTC-7, while GMT is based on UTC+0, so they are not the same time zone and do not show the same clock time.
-If you are coordinating across these labels, T is seven hours behind GMT.
+No. T is UTC-7, while GMT is at UTC±0, so they are not the same time zone.
+T is seven hours behind GMT, which matters when you are comparing schedules, deadlines, or calendar events across international teams.

 Which cities use T?